zx80/flask-simple-auth/docs/RECIPEES.md

 Use `FSA_AUTH="fake"` and pass the expected login as a request parameter (`FSA_FAKE_LOGIN`, defaults to `LOGIN`).

+Fake authentication is **only** allowed for *localhost* connections and cannot be deployed on a real server.

 ### How-to use LDAP/AD authentication?

 The AD password checking model is pretty strange, as it requires to send the